📸For Professional Photographers

 • Fair for varying project lengths

-• Easy to adjust for overtime
+• Easy to adjust for overtime and scope changes

 • Transparent time tracking